Ugocode/Salary_Prediction_Project/README.md

 # Salary_Prediction_Project
-Artificial Intelligence project on the prediction of salaries of workers based on some information about their profile
+Artificial Intelligence project on the prediction of salaries of workers based on some information about their profile.

 ![](salaries.png)

-Major Project to predict the salaries of workers in diffrent fields of work.
+It's a major Project to predict the salaries of workers in diffrent fields of work.

 # File Guide